ni/monodrive-documentation/docs/monoDrive_home/Simulator-Configuration.md

 ### Configuration Tags

-- **server_ip**: The ip address of the computer running the simulator.
+- **client_ip**: The ip address of the computer running the simulator.
 If both simulator and client are running on the same computer use localhost as the ip address (127.0.0.1).
 - **map**: The name of the map to load.
 - **server_port**: the TCP port for the simulator, typically 8999.
 - **simulation_mode**: Closed loop (0), replay(1) or hil(2).